majek/idea/site/027-callbacks/main.md

 connections.
 The `accept(2)` syscall is being implicitly handled by node.

-As far as I know there isn't a way around it in node.js.
+As far as I know there isn't a way around it.
 It's caused by the design of the non-blocking API that doesn't support flow-control.
-You can't just tell to server: don't accept any more client connections, please!
+You can't tell the server "don't accept any more client connections, please!"

-Astute reader may note
-[`server.maxConnections` property](http://nodejs.org/api/net.html#net_server_maxconnections).
-But
-this is not the same - it causes client sockets to be *closed* when the limit is reached.
+An astute reader may notice the [`server.maxConnections` property](http://nodejs.org/api/net.html#net_server_maxconnections).
+But this is not the same - it causes client sockets to be *closed* when the limit is reached.
 I don't want clients to get actively rejected, I don't want to `accept` them in the first place!

-In my ideal programming environment the `accept` would just be blocking.
+In my ideal programming environment the `accept` would be blocking.
 I'd have a main coroutine for a server looking like this:

 ```